 “know what I mean, jelly bean?” (a friendly question ending)

-juicy story (ending) (“very interesting, gossip-worthy”)
+a juicy story (ending) (“very interesting, gossip-worthy”)

 not worth a leek (worthless)